gnyani/beyondclass-gateway-api/README.md

-Bro do not checking .idea folder and .git folder.
+Bro do not checkin .idea folder and .gradle folder.

 Useful commands for gradle:
 ./gradlew build -- builds the project